up2013158/SDSS-DR14-Classification-of-Stars-Galaxies-and-Quasars/README.md

 Classification of Stars, Galaxies and Quasars using Sloan Digital Sky Survey DR14

 ## Project Description
 The focus of this project is to compare the performance of a traditional machine learning (ML) technique with the performance of a modern neural network (NN) to solve a classification problem.
 Using a real-world dataset from SDSS, we explore how to build the different the models and analyse the factors that influence the success of training.
 As raw optical images of the stars, galaxies and quasars in the survey can appear visably similar as 'point sources' on the sky, it can prove diffcult to calssify the type of object being observed.
 Therefore, the testing and implementation of ML and NN techniques on a dataset like SDSS DR14 can a provide quick and effective method for object classification.
-The results from the ML and NN models can be compared to the `class` column in the dataset to evaulte the accuracy and limitations of each approach.
+The results from the ML and NN models can be compared to the `class` column in the dataset to evaulte (and validate) the accuracy and limitations of each approach.

-The project is structured to answer three main questions:
+The project is structured into three main componets:
 Q1. **Traditional Approach:** We apply a traditional machine learning algorithm (Decision Tree) to the dataset, explore how well the model performs and how its accuracy can be improved.
 Q2. **Traditional vs. Neural Network Approach:** We build and apply a PyTorch neural network to the dataset, comparing its performance to the traditional machine learning model.
 Q3. **Impact of Neural Network Factors:** We investigate how different factors (such as pre-training, batch sizes and epochs) affect the performance of the neural network.